tnke/wp-block-toolkit/README.md

 ### PostControl

-Advanced ComboboxControl for selecting a single post, with search filtering feature.
+Custom ComboboxControl for selecting a single post.
+Takes an array of post objects and returns and id number on change.

 ![PostControl example](assets/PostControl-screenshot-01.png)